robertwayne/jinx/README.md

 # Jinx

-Jinx is a CLI tool for populating fresh repositories with standard files, such as a README, licenses, and language-specific settings files.
+Jinx is a CLI tool for populating fresh repositories with the typical files every project creates, such as a README, licenses, and language-specific settings files.

 *This currently has very minimal support for project environments, namely supporting the types of projects I build myself regularly.
 I do intend on adding more template support and deeper argument